-As a requirement of completing the doctoral program, a student must submit for faculty evaluation three separate performance based portfolios.
-Each of these portfolios is designed to help the student assimilate and present evidence of how they met various aspects of the program's learning objectives and outcomes.
+As a requirement of completing the doctoral program, a student must submit for faculty evaluation three separate performance based requirements.
+Each of the two portfolios and Comprehensive Exam is designed to help the student assimilate and present evidence of how they met various aspects of the program's learning objectives and outcomes.
 The portfolio requirement is also designed to help students become better able to present their work in professional contexts, such as seeking employment and academic exchange.
-Each of the three portfolios and their requirements are described in detail below.
+Each of the three components and their requirements are described in detail below.

-The three components of the Portfolio and Exam process are:
+The process of the two Portfolio and one Course Comprehensive Exam components are:

 - 1) Coursework Portfolio

 - 2) Clinical Portfolio

-- 3) Course Comprehensive Exam Coursework Portfolio
+- 3) Course Comprehensive Exam

 Each portfolio is intended to address major training and academic goals of the program.
 The portfolio process represents a steppingstone experience for students as they prepare to undertake their applied clinical project work.
-Successful completion of each successive portfolio indicates that the student is able to plan, undertake, and complete increasingly sophisticated projects, requiring independence of both thought and motivation.
+Successful completion of each successive portfolio and the exam indicates that the student is able to plan, undertake, and complete increasingly sophisticated projects, requiring independence of both thought and motivation.

-While it must be recognized that a student can complete the required portfolios in any order that they choose, the most common sequence of fulfillment is the one described below.
-A student must successfully complete all three of the required portfolios however before they may sign up for ACP credits.
+While it must be recognized that a student can complete the required portfolios in any order they choose, the most common sequence of fulfillment is the one described below.
+A student must successfully complete all three requirements before they sign up for Applied Clinical Project credits.